ShivamPal91/Sales-Dashboard-Project-of-Power-Bi-/README.md

 # Why This Project Stands Out
 ## Visually Engaging:
 The dashboard features. analysis. combination of diverse visualizations, including har charts, line charts, donut charts, and tree maps, creating an interactive and insightful

 ## Business-Driven Insights:
 Each visual is designed to answer specific business questions, such as identifying high-profit categories and understanding customer purchasing trends.

-## Business-Driven Insights:
-Each visual is designed to answer specific business questions, such as identifying high-profit categories and understanding customer purchasing trends.